-The objectives are set at the beginning of each year; they are set in line with the Company's strategy.
+On proposal by the Chairman and the CEO and as approved by the Compensation Committee, the objectives are set at the beginning of each year, in line with the Company's strategy.
 The Nestlé Group performance is determined by measurable operational objectives, most importantly organic growth, real internal growth, operating profit, as well as market share and working capital efficiency.
 Additional objectives used to evaluate Nestlé Group performance are related to the Nestlé strategic roadmap.
 Individual objectives are determined by the CEO for each member of the Executive Board.
 They are related to the individual area of responsibility and can be of financial or non-financial nature.

 For competitive reasons Nestlé does not further specify the details of its objectives.